Home > Become a Notary > How to Become a Rhode Island Notary

 • Issue subpoenas to summon witnesses (R.I.
 Gen. Laws §9-17-3)

-What type of notarizations are allowed in Rhode Island?
+What kind of notarizations are allowed in Rhode Island?

 Rhode Island law allows the following three types of notarizations.